christianalfoni/flux-angular/README.md

 ## <a name="howtoinstall">How to install</a>
 Download from **releases/** folder of the repo, use `npm install flux-angular` or `bower install flux-angular`.

+## <a name="changes">Changes</a>
+v2.2.0
+	- Got rid of state object alltogether to keep a more consistent syntax.
+There really is no need for a special state object.
+If you want it, create it :-)

 ## <a name="api">API</a>